arec1b0/Aura.ETL/README.md

 - Built with .NET 8.0
 - Inspired by modern ETL frameworks and plugin architectures
 - Designed for extensibility and maintainability
+- Comprehensive testing with xUnit, FluentAssertions, and Moq